modesttree/Projeny/README.md

 Now, if you copy and paste `.unitypackage` files into this folder, and click the Refresh button in the Package Manager (accessed within Unity through the menu at `Projeny -> Package Manager`) then these `.unitypackage` files will be displayed in the Releases list.

 Note that you can add multiple local folder sources using different paths, including those on a network share.

+Note also that you can specify the version for your custom unitypackage file by using the following naming convention:  `MyCustomPackage@1.2.unitypackage`.
+In this case, it will load it as version "1.2".
+This naming convention is only necessary for custom unitypackage files that you create yourself.
+Any `unitypackage` files that you download through the asset store will have this version information embedded into it.

 Sharing a release source over a network can be very useful when working in an office environment that has its own LAN.
 Your organization can build up a big collection of "releases" that anyone in the organization can have access to.